bee06/spring-framework/import-into-idea.md

-The following has been tested against IntelliJ IDEA 2016.2.2
+。、The following has been tested against IntelliJ IDEA 2016.2.2

 ## Steps